Quick Summary

 Out of the total rice production in India, about 36% comes from these states.
 West Bengal produces 13.7% of the total rice produced in India.
 Whereas, Uttar Pradesh and Punjab contribute 12.51% and 11.8% of the total rice produced in India, respectively.

-With a substantial 14% share of the nation’s rice production, West Bengal is the Highest Rice Producing State in India.
-The majority of the state’s rice farming occurs in districts like Banka Virbhoomi, Bardhaman, and Midnapore.
+With a substantial 14% share of the nation’s rice production, West Bengal is the highest rice producing state in India.
+The majority of the state’s rice farming occurs in districts like Bankura, Bardhaman, and Midnapore.
 Popular varieties grown here by farmers include Swarna, IR36, and Sona Masuri, which are in high demand both domestically and abroad.

-Punjab is one of the leading contributors to rice production in India, with an annual output of 12 million tonnes, making it the Third Highest Rice Producing State in India.
+Punjab is one of the leading contributors to rice production in India, with an annual output of 12 million tons, making it the Third Highest Rice Producing State in India.
 With this accomplishment, Punjab is ranked third in the world for rice production, which is impressive.
 Punjab, which is well-known for producing premium varieties of basmati rice, such as Pusa Basmati 1509 and 1121, has made a substantial contribution to the rice industry.

-The following list includes the top 10 states in India that produce the most rice as of 2024.
+The following list includes the top 10 highest rice producing state in India that produce the most rice as of 2025.

 Rank | State | Rice Production (million tonnes) | The area under Rice Cultivation (million hectares) |